hydra3333/vapoursynth-Deblock4/README.md

 instances; once-per-instance names each instance unambiguously.
 This makes "which filter selected which tier, and why" immediately visible for support and performance triage.

+> **[2C] Clarified by D-2C-4.** The summary line is emitted once per creation
+> ATTEMPT that reaches backend tier selection, INCLUDING attempts that then
+> fail at selection (preserving pre-existing behaviour).
+Clip-format refusals
+> that run BEFORE selection (the S1 float and K29 depth refusals) emit NO
+> summary line.
+In Stage 2C the emission is issued from backend tier selection,
+> after the final tier is resolved (D-2C-1).

 Reproducibility contract: